enketo/enketo-express/README.md

 The recommended way to customize themes is to either:

  * Create an issue (and fund or send a pull request) for changes to the existing themes, or
  * Create your own theme in your own enketo-express port and add your custom theme in its own folder [here](app/views/styles).
 No other changes are required.
 A succesful rebuild with `grunt`, and your theme will become active when the app starts.
-The advantage of using this method instead of editing the existing themes, is that you will not have any merge conflicts when you update your port!
+The advantage of using this method instead of editing the existing themes, is that you will not have merge conflicts when you update your port!
 Add a print-specific version of your theme and use the same filenaming convention as the built-in themes.

  See also [this further guidance](https://github.com/enketo/enketo-core#notes-for-css-developers)